miheinr/licence-plate-workshop/docs/step8.md

 You have experienced first-hand how **Red Hat OpenShift Data Science** can simplify the onboarding of your AI/ML projects, providing an easy to use solution for your data scientists and data engineers.

-To learn more about **Red Hat OpenShift Data Science**, you can go to:
+To learn more about **Red Hat OpenShift Data Science**, please go to https://www.redhat.com/en/technologies/cloud-computing/openshift/openshift-data-science